Japan PM Kishida, strengthened by election win, lays out broad policy plans | Politics

 "What's important is making checks constantly if a system is in place to protect people's lives and livelihood amid a changing international situation and advancing technologies," he said.
 The prime minister, who spoke of "personal diplomacy" during the campaign, wasted no time kicking that off by announcing he would leave for Glasgow and the COP26 climate summit on Tuesday for his face-to-face debut at an international conference.

-Saying his stimulus package would include investment in clean energy and funding aid to Asia, he also said he hoped Japan would take a leadership role on zero emissions in Asia.
-Japan has set a target of 2050 for becoming carbon-neutral, and Kishida believes - in the face of considerable public opposition - that nuclear energy should remain an option.
+Saying his stimulus package would include investment in clean energy and funding aid to Asia, he also hoped Japan would take a leadership role on zero emissions in Asia.
+Japan has set a target of 2050 for becoming carbon-neutral, and Kishida believes - despite considerable public opposition - that nuclear energy should remain an option.

-While initial exit polls on Sunday suggested the LDP would have to rely on its junior coalition partner, Komeito, to keep a majority, the conservative party - in power for all but a few years since its founding in 1955 - instead won a solid majority of 261 seats on its own.
-The party did take some notable hits, including the loss by LDP secretary-general Akira Amari, in his single-seat district.
-Though media reports said Amari would resign, Kishida said he would decide his future after the two had "thorough discussions".
+While initial exit polls on Sunday suggested the LDP would have to rely on Komeito to keep a majority, the conservative party - in power for all but a few years since its founding in 1955 - instead won a solid majority of 261 seats on its own.
+The party did take some notable hits, including a loss by LDP secretary-general Akira Amari in his single-seat district.

-Public broadcaster NHK said Kishida has firmed up an intention to replace Amari with Foreign Minister Toshimitsu Motegi.
+Local media reported Amari would resign, with his replacement, Foreign Minister Toshimitsu Motegi, to be confirmed at a party meeting on Thursday.
 Voters took the results in their stride.

-"This is pretty much as I expected, though I thought there might be a bit more of an impact from their handling of the coronavirus pandemic," said Satoshi Tsujimoto, 53 and an office worker.
+"This is pretty much as I expected, though I thought there might be a bit more of an impact from their handling of the coronavirus pandemic," said Satoshi Tsujimoto, a 53-year-old office worker.
 He did not vote for the LDP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)